esamattis/backbone.viewmaster/README.md

 Nested views are also extended from `Backbone.ViewMaster`.
 Any ViewMaster view can be nested in any ViewMaster view and you can do as deep nesting as you want.
-You could also nest plain Backbone views if you handle manually event callback unbinding and make sure that it won't collide with the [rendered][] property.
+You could also nest plain Backbone views as the leaf views if you handle manually event callback unbinding and make sure that it won't collide with the [rendered][] property.

 Since we wanted this to be the view for the `addview-container` and because it's an element of `TodoLayout` — it is the responsibility of `TodoLayout` to